Johan-VM/Data-Science-3-Course-Project/CodeBook.md

 names(data) <- gsub("\\.\\.", "", names(data));
 names(data) <- gsub("\\.$", "", names(data))`

-The data set called *data* is tidy, for each column corresponds to a variable or attribute, and each row corresponds to a measurement.
+The data set called `data` is tidy, for each column corresponds to a variable or attribute, and each row corresponds to a measurement.
 The first column is the subject number (or ID), the second column is the activity, and the following columns are the features.

 ### Creating independent tidy data set

-Now, to create the requested independent data set, the *data* data set is melted by subject number and activity, which is done in line **78** by calling `melt` from the `reshape` package, and stored into a data frame called *summarized*.
-Then, this data frame (*summarized*) is casted into a data frame, which contains the mean of each variable for each subject and each activity by calling the `dcast` function from the same package in line **79**.
+Now, to create the requested independent data set, the `data` data set is melted by subject number and activity, which is done in line **78** by calling `melt` from the `reshape` package, and stored into a data frame called `summarized`.
+Then, this data frame (`summarized`) is casted into a data frame, which contains the mean of each variable for each subject and each activity by calling the `dcast` function from the same package in line **79**.

 **[77:79]** `library(reshape2);
 summarized <- melt(data, id.vars = c("Subject", "Activity"));
 summarized <- dcast(summarized, Subject + Activity ~ variable, mean)`

 Finally, the CSV file is written in line **81** calling `write.csv`.
-This data set is named named as *TidyData.csv*.
+This data set is named named as *MeansTidyData.csv*.

-**81** `write.csv(summarized, "TidyData.csv", row.names = FALSE)`
+**81** `write.csv(summarized, "MeansTidyData.csv", row.names = FALSE)`

 ## Session Info